Skip to content

 Discount Rate

 A single blended rate that combines the long-term investment rate of return and municipal bond rate.
-The discount rate is used to calculate an employer’s total pension liability.
+For example, the discount rate is used to calculate an employer’s total pension liability.

 A Medicaid policy requiring states to consider the special needs of hospitals that serve disproportionate numbers of Medicaid or indigent patients when setting Medicaid payment rates.